-Love Between Fairy and Devil Book 1 by Jiu Lu Fei Xiang
+Love Between Fairy and Devil Volumes 1 and 2 by Jiu Lu Fei Xiang

 Xiao Lanhua, an orchid fairy has found herself sharing a body with Dongfang Qingcang the most feared Demon Lord in history!
 As the two of them fight over everything from whether or not to murder people in cold blood to how to walk correctly they find themselves in an odd sort of symbiotic relationship that may just blossom into more.
 Or they may just kill each other first!